ghilainm/juddi/readme.txt

 To build all of the project modules, including utilities and sample projects, run the majority of the integration tests and documentation (this is our CI build):
 	mvn clean install -Pdist

+To build your own version of JUDDI ready to be deployed on your server (custom port/hostname) you can run the following command line:
+    mvn clean install -DskipTests -P server-build-profile -Djuddi.hostname=customHostname -Djuddi.http.port=8555 -Djuddi.https.port=8556

 To attach the debugger to the build process